- I originally wrote this article in January 2019. It is based off an earlier story that I wrote for Bitcoin Magazine in February 2018.

 November 7, 2017 — Leaked documents dubbed “The Paradise Papers” reveal Bitfinex and Tether are run by the same individuals.
 Up until now, Tether and Bitfinex insisted the two operations were separate, though they were widely suspected to be the same.

-After this hack, Tether notes on its website (archive) that redemption of USDT for real dollars is no longer possible.
-(Although, it is worth nothing here, that there is no record of anyone having redeemed their USDT for dollars at any point before this either.)
+After this hack, Tether notes on its website (archive) that redemption of USDT for real dollars is no longer possible via the Tether website.
+(It is worth noting that there is no public record of anyone having redeemed their USDT for dollars at any point before this either.)

 “Until we are able to migrate to the new platform, the purchase or sale of Tether will not be possible directly through tether.to.
 For the time being, though, we invite you to use the services of any one of a dozen global exchanges to acquire or dispose of Tethers for either USD or other cryptocurrencies.
 Such exchanges and other qualified corporate customers can contact Tether directly to arrange for creation and redemption.
 Sadly, however, we cannot create or redeem tether for any U.S.-based customers at this time.”

-November 30, 2017 — Bitfinex hires scrappy New-York based PR firm 5W led by Ronn Torossian.
-5W issues a press release saying that an “audit” from Friedman LLP is forthcoming.
-The agency also tells journalists they can view Bitfinex’s bank accounts if they sign an non-disclosure agreement first.
+November 30, 2017 — Bitfinex hires 5W, a scrappy New-York public relations firm led by Ronn Torossian.
+5W promptly issues a press release stating that an “audit” from Friedman LLP is forthcoming.
+The agency also tells journalists they can view Bitfinex’s bank accounts if they sign a non-disclosure agreement first.
 No journalist takes the bait.
 “We plan to release regular financial statements and are working with journalists who can review our finances as wel[l],” Torossian says in a tweet.

-December 4, 2017 — Bitfinex hires law firm Steptoe & Johnson and threatens legal action against its critics, according to Bitcoin Magazine.
-The exchange does not specify who exactly those critics are, but the obvious target is Bitfinex’ed, the cynical blogger, who continues to accuse Bitfinex of manipulating markets and printing more tether than it can redeem.
+December 4, 2017 — Bitfinex threatens legal action against its critics, according to Bitcoin Magazine.
+The exchange does not specify who those critics are but the obvious target is Bitfinex’ed, the cynical blogger who continues to accuse Bitfinex of manipulating markets and printing more tether than it can redeem.
 Bitfinex never actually sues Bitfinex’ed, though Bitfinex’ed collects donations and hires a lawyer just in case.

-December 6, 2017 — The U.S. Commodity and Futures Trading Commission subpoenas Bitfinex and Tether, Bloomberg reports.
+December 6, 2017 — The CFTC subpoenas Bitfinex and Tether, Bloomberg reports.
 The actual documents are not made public.

-December 21, 2017 — Without making any formal announcement, Bitfinex appears to suddenly close all new account registrations.
-Those trying to register for a new account are asked for a mysterious referral code, but no referral code seems to exist.
+December 21, 2017 — Without any formal announcement, Bitfinex appears to suddenly close all new account registrations.
+Those trying to register for a new account are asked for a mysterious referral code but no referral code seems to exist.

 A Tether spokesperson tells CoinDesk: “Given the excruciatingly detailed procedures Friedman was undertaking for the relatively simple balance sheet of Tether, it became clear that an audit would be unattainable in a reasonable time frame.”

 January 31, 2018 — The 2017 bitcoin bubble has burst.
-As the price of bitcoin plummets, tether issuance takes on a frenzied pace.
+As the price of BTC plummets, tether issuance takes on a rapid, frenzied pace.
 In January, Tether issues 850 million USDT, more than any single month prior.
 Of this, roughly 250 million were created during a mid-month bitcoin price crash.

 May 23, 2018 — Phil Potter steps down from his role as Bitfinex chief strategy officer.
 “As Bitfinex pivots away from the U.S., I felt that, as a U.S. person, it was time for me to rethink my position as a member of the executive team,” he says in a statement.

 May 24, 2018 — Bloomberg confirms previous speculations that Bitfinex has been banking at Puerto Rico’s Noble Bank since 2017.
-Tether founder Brock Pierce is a cofounder of Noble Bank, along with John Betts, a former Wall Street executive.
+Real Coin/Tether creator Brock Pierce is a cofounder of Noble Bank, along with John Betts, a former Wall Street executive.

-Bitcoin is a small world, and these individuals had other past dealings.
+These individuals had past dealings.
 In 2014, Betts led a group called Sunlot Holdings to try and acquire the failed Mt.
-Gox.
+Gox exchange.
 Pierce, along with former FBI director Louis Freeh were also involved in that effort.
-(Freeh’s name is relevant as it will appear again on this timeline.)
+(Freeh has his own Twitter whistleblower, by the way.)

 May 24, 2018 — The U.S. Justice Department launches a criminal probe into bitcoin markets.
-The focus is on practices like spoofing, where a trader tries to fake out other traders with a large buy or sell order, and wash trading, where a trader (usually a bot) simultaneously buys and sells assets to increase trading volume.
-The criminal probe will bring in other agencies, including the U.S. Commodity and Futures Trading Commission.
+The focus is on illegal practices like spoofing, the process of putting up a large sell or buy and then cancelling, and wash trading, where a trader simultaneously buys and sells assets to increase trading volume.
+The criminal probe will bring in other agencies, including the CFTC.

-June 1, 2018 — Looking to reassure its customers, Bitfinex hires Freeh Sporkin & Sullivan (FSS), a law firm co-founded by Louis Freeh (the same Freeh who held an advisory role at Sunlot Holdings, the group that tried to acquire Mt.
-Gox) to confirm that Tether has $2.55 billion in its banks, enough to cover the USDT in circulation at the time.
+June 1, 2018 — Looking to reassure its customers, Bitfinex hires Freeh Sporkin & Sullivan, a law firm co-founded by Freeh (the same Freeh who held an advisory role at Sunlot Holdings) to confirm that Tether has $2.55 billion in its banks, enough to cover the USDT in circulation at the time.

-This is not an official audit as FSS is not an accounting firm.
-Moreover, there may be a conflict of interest here.
-Eugene Sullivan, senior partner at FSS, is also an advisor to Noble Bank, where Bitfinex/Tether does its banking.
+FSS is not an accounting firm.
+Further, there appears to be a conflict of interest.
+FSS Senior Partner Eugene Sullivan is also an advisor to Noble Bank, where Bitfinex and Tether hold accounts.

-June 25, 2018 — Bolstering suspicions that tether is being used to prop up the price of bitcoin, two researchers at the University of Austin, Texas, John Griffin and Amin Shams, release a paper titled “Is Bitcoin Really Un-Tethered?”
+June 25, 2018 — Bolstering suspicions that tether is being used to prop up the price of bitcoin, researchers John Griffin and Amin Shams at the University of Austin, Texas, release a paper titled “Is Bitcoin Really Un-Tethered?”
+The two write: